-- (a) Temporary storage on residential property.
-Except as otherwise provided for in this article, only one junked vehicle may be temporarily stored on the property of a residential dwelling for up to seven consecutive days, provided the vehicle is stored on a surface that is maintained in good condition, free of weeds, dust, trash and debris. - (b) Relocation after initial monitor.
-After this seven day monitoring period, should the same vehicle be moved and returned on the property at a later date, and continue to meet the criteria of a junked motor vehicle, the vehicle will be in violation of this Code immediately upon relocation to the property.
+- (a) Temporary storage within the front yard.on residential property.
+Except as otherwise provided for in this article, only one junked vehicle may be temporarily stored withinon the front yardproperty of a residential dwelling for up to seven consecutive days, provided the vehicle is stored on a surface that is maintained in good condition, free of weeds, dust, trash and debris. - (b) Relocation after initial monitor.
+After this seven day monitoring period, should the same vehicle be moved and returned toon the front yardproperty at a later date, and continue to meet the criteria of a junked motor vehicle, the vehicle will be in violation of this Code immediately upon relocation to the front yard area.property.